 No one thinks their holiday will be cut short due to an unforeseen circumstance but this can sound all too familiar to some travellers!
 Travellers who take out insurance with us have provision to claim for Trip Disruption on all policies except the Basics.
 If you scheduled or connecting transport is cancelled, shortened or delayed because of a strike, riot, hijack, civil protest, severe weather or natural disaster there is provision to claim under your travel insurance policy.

 What is trip disruption?

 When travelling, anything can happen on your trip that can bring it to halt.
 From dying relatives to cancelled flights or tours, to family emergencies, anything can pop up and disrupt the best laid plans.
 Some examples of a trip disruption are that your mode of transport is cancelled or delayed and have caused reasonable impact to your travel plans.

-Travellers may be able to claim on the reimbursement of the reasonable additional costs for accommodation and travel expenses during your overseas trip, your travel companion or relative in Australia or New Zealand if either of you:
+Travellers may be able to claim on the reimbursement of the reasonable additional costs for accommodation and travel expenses during your overseas trip if your travel companion or close relative in Australia or New Zealand:

 - die unexpectedly

 - are disabled by an injury or